-User Agreements are valid for up to five years and only cover work done on ALS beamlines.
-The User Agreement is the document that permits the User and/or the home organization to retain ownership of intellectual property and defines liability for use of DOE User Facilities.
+A User Agreement between Berkeley Lab and the User’s sponsoring organization is required prior to starting experimental work at the ALS.
+It is the document that permits the User and/or the home organization to retain ownership of intellectual property and defines liability for use of DOE User Facilities.
 Without the User Agreement in place, the University of California (as operator of LBNL) will claim first and exclusive rights to any intellectual property conceived or reduced to practice as a result of the use of ALS facility resources.
 User Agreements are valid for up to five years before requiring an extension and cover the research done on ALS beamlines.